wearebraid/vueformulate.com/docs/guide/installation/README.md

 Vue.use(VueFormulate)
 ```

-::: warning
+::: tip
-When loading Vue Formulate from the minified version or using a commonJS module
-environment (think `require()`) it may be necessary to use `VueFormulate.default`
+When loading Vue Formulate as a commonJS module (think `require()`) it may be
-when registering with Vue:
+necessary to use `VueFormulate.default` when registering with Vue:

 ```js
 const VueFormulate = require('@braid/vue-formulate')